polrel-witter/rust-encounter/notes/Basics.md

 Or, you can just specify that'd you want all tests to run in 1 thread with `cargo test -- --test-threads=1`.
 It will take longer to run, but it'll avoid the problems caused by parallelism.

 For suggestions on unit and integration testing see this section: https://doc.rust-lang.org/book/ch11-03-test-organization.html

+# Implementing minigrep CLI tool
+Test-driven development (TDD) process with the following steps:

+- Write a test that fails and run it to make sure it fails for the reason you expect.
+- Write or modify just enough code to make the new test pass.
+- Refactor the code you just added or changed and make sure the tests continue to pass.
+- Repeat from step 1!

+> Though it’s just one of many ways to write software, TDD can help drive code design.
+Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.